Hi friend and Welcome!

 - Included Accessories: Shock-mount.

 One other important thing to keep in mind is that it won’t necessarily sound as good without some EQ.
-This was very common among-st reviewers who needed it for vocals, and applies in most recording situations.
-As a condenser, it is very sensitive and picks up a lot of sound.
+This was very common among-st reviewers who needed it for vocals and applies in most recording situations.
+As a condenser, it is very sensitive and picks up a lot of sounds.
 Some common techniques I came across, which are pretty standard:

 - EQ (equalization)